dagmaros27/blogg-app/README.md

 - `GET /search/users?name=<query>` – Search for users by name/username.
 - `GET /search/blogs?query=<query>` – Search for blog posts by content, tags, or title.

----

-## Project Timeline

-Estimated implementation time: **3 hours**

----

-## License

-This project is licensed under the MIT License.

----

-## Contribution

-Feel free to fork this repository and submit pull requests to contribute!

----

-Enjoy building with this Blog Posting Platform backend! 😊